davidyyd/Princeton-cluster/DEPARTMENT.md

 Note you can also use the login node to do small-scale testing.
 Since this is a shared space for all users, any work consuming too many CPU / GPU resources will be killed automatically.

-## Cluster Commands
+## Common Commands

 Here we list some common commands for managing your job submissions and account usage.
+If you have used SLURM before, you can skip this section.

 ### Check status of jobs